A continuum of invariant measures for the periodic KdV and mKdV equations: Introduction

 Our analysis is also quite general and we expect similar results to hold true for many other completely integrable Hamiltonian PDEs, which are at least amenable to the analysis used in the method of commuting flows.
-In particular, we expect an analogue of Theorem~\ref{THM:mkdv} to hold for NLS on $\T$, with inessential modifications.
-We do not pursue this question to simplify the exposition, and also emphasize the connection with the KdV equation, discussed below.
+In particular, we show that an analogue of Theorem~\ref{THM:mkdv} holds for the defocusing cubic NLS equation on $\T$:

+See Section~\ref{SEC:NLS} for a discussion on the measures and the needed modifications and Theorem~\ref{THM:NLS} for a statement of the results.
+We do not provide full details for \eqref{NLS} to avoid repetition with the case of \eqref{mkdv}, and instead emphasize the connection of \eqref{mkdv} with the KdV equation which we discuss below.
+We also point out that our results for \eqref{NLS} (Theorem~\ref{THM:NLS}) and \eqref{KdV} (Theorem \ref{THM:kdv}) imply corresponding recurrence statements for solutions as in Corollary~\ref{COR:Poincare}, which further emphazises the generality of our approach.

 Our second main contribution is the construction of invariant measures for KdV supported at low regularity.
-To this end, we focus on initial data with a fixed mean and consider the base Gaussian measure $\mu_{s}^{0}$ obtained by removing the mass term in \eqref{gauss0}.
-Note that the results in Theorem~\ref{THM:mkdv} extend to the corresponding weighted measures $\rho^0:=\rho_{s,R}^{0}$ with base Gaussian $\mu_{s}^{0}$, where the mKdV dynamics are restricted to mean zero data.
+To this end, we focus on initial data with mean zero and consider the base Gaussian measure $\mu_{s}^{0}$ obtained by removing the mass term in \eqref{gauss0}.
+Note that the results in Theorem~\ref{THM:mkdv} extend to the corresponding weighted measures $\rho_{s,R}^{0}$ with base Gaussian $\mu_{s}^{0}$, where the mKdV dynamics are restricted to mean zero data.
 Here, we have access to the (corrected) Miura transform:

 where $L^2_{0}(\T)$ and $H^{-1}_{0}(\T)$ are subspaces of $L^2(\T)$ and $H^{-1}(\T)$ restricted to mean-zero distributions, respectively.
 The Miura transform maps smooth solutions of defocusing mKdV to smooth solutions of KdV and Kappeler-Topalov \cite{KTRiccati} showed that $B$ is a real-analytic isomorphism.
 We define the probability measure